00spoiler00/documentation/content/matching/upgrade_plan.md

 #### New geoReferentiation providers

+**MapBox** is leading the market as a quality based alternative and also keeping costs a bit lower than GM.

 - OpenStreetMaps Nominatium TODO
 - **Mapbox:** Free up to 50,000/month, returns a fairly accurate numerical quality indicator, and delivers good results once the addresses are correctly formatted to make it easier.
 - **Google geocode API:** Free up to 2,500 addresses/day.
 Beyond this, there's a charge, but always at competitive prices.
 It provides simple yet sufficient quality codes for the assigned coordinates.
 The accuracy achieved with medium-low quality addresses is remarkable.